TurBoss/blt/doc/treeview.rst

 The **-data** takes a list of name-value pairs.

-You can display these data fields as *columns* in the *treeview* widget.
+You can display variables as *columns* in the *treeview* widget.
 You can create and configure columns with the **column** operation.
 For example, to add a new column to the widget, use the **column insert** operation.
-The last argument is the name of the data field that you want to display.
+The last argument is the name of the variable that you want to display.

   ::